Associate in Arts in Hawaiian Studies

 Graduation Requirements: Oral Communication

-Choose three (3) credits from the courses listed under OC on the Graduation Requirements page.
+Choose three (3) credits from the following courses:

 Graduation Requirements: Writing Intensive (WI)